joshmaglione/BRational/md_files/docs/brat-methods.md

  'factors': {(2, 0, 0): 5, (0, 4, 0): 3, (1, 1, 1): 1, (2, 1, 0): 1}}
 ```

+## .factor

+Returns a new `brat` object with the numerator polynomial factored.

 ## .fix_denominator

 Given a polynomial&mdash;or data equivalent to a polynomial (see arguments)&mdash;returns a new `brat`, equal to the original, whose denominator is the given polynomial.